jaakkytt/aws-bootcamp/lab-3/README.md

     [ec2-user@ip-172-31-25-189 ~]$ curl -I http://localhost/

 Now open the example app page in you browser.
 It should be accessible via the public DNS name you used earlier for SSHing into the instance.
-You should see something like this.
+You should see the text from the `hello.txt` file.

-docker logs example-app

-load page from browser

 Open the `aws-bootcamp` folder and edit `lab-3/hello.txt`.
 Switch to the terminal running the AWS CLI and upload the updated file to the S3 bucket.